tdoa20/SWO-Summer-Drop-Product-Analysis/README.md

 ## Project Background
 Calisthenics is a brand of strength training done with one's own bodyweight.
 Street Workout Official (SWO), as an e-commerce company, caters to calisthenics practitioners and professional athletes worldwide by selling sports apparel through its website and sponsoring various live competitions.
 At these competitions, people can get a chance to see the products SWO has in-person and make purchases.

 The company's growth in the past year has allowed there to be enough transactional data to fully implement a data analytics initiative to take steps towards profitability.
-International Strength Nights (ISN) is posed to be their biggest competition yet presenting an opportunity to leverage its potential success by introducing more people to the brand and making sales through a limited edition release.
+International Strength Nights (ISN) is posed to be their biggest competition yet presenting an opportunity to leverage its potential success by introducing more people to the brand, having important conversations with existing customers, and making sales through a limited edition release.
 This project aims to analyse the transactions done after their summer release to understand customer preferences and optimise sales.

 Insights and recommendations will be provided on the following areas:
 - **Monthly Sales**: an evaluation of patterns in monthly sales and order frequency from January to June in comparison to last year.
 - **Product Performance**: an analysis of the different products released during the summer drop with a focus on the average order value (AOV), quantity per order, and product combinations.
 The summer drop consisted of a new release of white and black training shorts and wrist wraps/elbow sleeves.
-This will be split between new customers and repeat customers.
-Repeat customers is defined as customers who purchased SWO products before and after the summer release.
+This will be split between new customers and existing customers.
+Existing customers is defined as customers who purchased SWO products before and after the summer release.

 ## Data Structure & Cleaning Process
 This entity-relational-diagram shows tables that were derived from a Shopify orders export file that provides transactional information.
 It has an orders and product fact table and dimension tables consisting of: Order Details, Product Details, Customer Details, Unfulfilled Orders, Refunded Orders, and Date.
 Orders fact is the central fact table and product fact is a table used to be able to make certain product insights as the product names on Shopify differ from the names SWO provides.